All businesses require periodic auditing, which means managing the departments, such as finances, risks, and policies.

 1. Audit User (sn_audit.user): Can be assigned to audit tasks and milestones and create test plans or test templates.

-3. Audit Admin (sn_audit.admin): Audit admin inherits the audit manager role.
-The permissions associated with the audit admin role are deletion of engagement, test plans, test templates, audit tasks etc.
+3. Audit Admin (sn_audit.admin): They inherit the audit manager role.
+The permissions associated with the admin role are deletion of engagement, test plans, test templates, tasks etc.

-4. Audit Developer (sn_audit.developer): The audit developer inherits the role of audit admin.
+4. Audit Developer (sn_audit.developer): They inherit the role of audit admin.
 An audit developer can create or delete audit report templates.

 5. Engagement Project Manager (sn_audit_advanced.engagement_project_manager): The user inherits the audit manager role.
 The work of the engagement project manager is to create advanced planning of engagements, estimate resources and costs, and approve timecards.

 6. External Auditors (sn_audit.external_auditor): The user can be assigned to any audit task.
-He can read the closed engagements and closed audit tasks and work on the audit tasks assigned to him.
+He can read the closed engagements, closed tasks and work on the assigned ones.

 Read More: Skills Required for ServiceNow Developer